garmoshka-mo/mo-wire/README.md

 Constructor has optinal parameter: `new Wire(options)`

 options {}:
-- branches: list of branch names to predefine
+- `branches`: list of branch names to predefine
-- resultArg: 1 - Will take only argument with index 1 from `resolve(...)` as result
+- `resultArg`: 1 - Will take only argument with index 1 from `resolve(...)` as result
-- outputFailures: 'none' / 'uncaught' (default) / 'all'
+- `outputFailures`: 'none' / 'uncaught' (default) / 'all'
+- `name`: Wire name - very useful for debug of deeply thrown rejections

+`options` - can be a string, then it will be treated as `options.name`

 ## Wire.defaults = to set global default options